 Over the next few decades, the Chinese government has plans to plant over one billion trees in an attempt to halt the advance of the Gobi desert over productive farmland across vast areas of China.
 Nicknamed the Green Wall of China, this line of trees is expected to extend for 4480 kilometres and cover 4 million square kilometres on the desert margins.
 Despite some local success stories, not all experts are convinced the wall will halt desertification.
-In fact, some geographers argue that it may even add to desertification over the longer term as the trees require large amounts of water to help them grow.
+In fact, some geographers argue that it may even add to desertification, over the longer term as the trees require large amounts of water to help them grow.

-For more information on the key concept of environment, refer to page 8 of 'The geography toolkit'.
+For more information on the key concept of environment, refer to section GT.1 of 'The geographer's toolkit'.

-Source 2 A line of trees on the edge of the Gobi Desert in China helps to protect crops from being covered in sand.
+Source 1.65 A line of trees on the edge of the Gobi Desert in China helps to protect crops from being covered in sand.